eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

   Vehicle Apps provide traces, metrics and logs of every part of the application using _Open Telemetry_.

 - **Over-the-air updatability:**
-  Vehicle Apps are released to cloud backends like [Pantaris](https://www.etas.com/en/products/pantaris-over-the-air-services.php) and can be updated in vehicles frequently over the air.
+  Vehicle Apps are uploaded to cloud backends like [Pantaris](https://www.etas.com/en/products/pantaris-over-the-air-services.php) and can be updated in vehicles frequently over the air.

 ## Development Process